 As a follow-up to the author’s 2003 study of wind farms in South Australia, this 2018 study extended to actual wind farms in New South Wales, Victoria and South Australia.
-In addition to asking participants to rate the scenic quality of the landscapes with and without the wind farms, it also asked them to indicate whether they regarded the wind farm was acceptable or unacceptable in the particular landscape.
-The project analysed the ratings of 779 participants from throughout Australia which provided an excellent confidence interval of 0.035.
+In addition to asking participants to rate the scenic quality of the landscapes with and without the wind farms, it also asked them to indicate whether they regarded the wind farm as acceptable or unacceptable in the particular landscape.
+The project analysed the ratings of 779 participants from throughout Australia.

-The project had a surprising and unexpected result.
+The project had an unexpected result.
 Wind farms in all but one of the scenes were considered to be acceptable by the survey’s participants including in high quality landscapes.

 Wind farm at Mt Mercer, Victoria